denten-papers/xp-routledge/proposal.md

 There is a paucity of texts that occupy the niche targeted by the *Literature and Comparative Thought* series at the intersection of DH and literary studies.

-The first, formative, generation of books about the Digital Humanities included edited collections, as was the case with the seminal *Companion to Digital Humanities* (Willey-Blackwell, 2004)[^ln-comp] and *Understanding Digital Humanities* (Palgrave Macmillan, 2012)[^ln-understand]; compendia of essays and blog posts, as was the case with *Debates in Digital Humanities* (Minnesota, 2012)[^ln-debates]; co-authored volumes like *Digital_Humanities* (MIT, 2012) by Jeffrey Schnapp, Johanna Drucker, Anne Burdick, Peter Lunenfeld, and Todd Presner[^ln-dh2]; and, finally, as institutional set pieces written by prominent public intellectuals and administrators like the 2013 *Hacking the
+The existing books could be classified into two major clusters: one, geared towards a more general audience of the humanistic disciplines at large; and cluster, specific to individual constituent disciplines.

+The formative cluster of books about the Digital Humanities more generally
+includes:

+- *Companion to Digital Humanities*, ed.
+John M. Unsworth, Susan Schreibman, and Ray Siemens (Willey-Blackwell, 2004),[^ln-comp]
+- *Understanding Digital Humanities*, ed.
+David M. Berry (Palgrave Macmillan, 2012),[^ln-understand]
+- *Debates in Digital Humanities*, ed.
+Matt Gold (Minnesota, 2012),[^ln-debates]
+- *Digital_Humanities* (MIT, 2012) by Jeffrey Schnapp, Johanna Drucker, Anne Burdick, Peter Lunenfeld, and Todd Presner, [^ln-dh2]
+- *The Emergence of the Digital Humanities* by Steven Jones (Routledge, 2013),[^ln-jones] and
-Academy: New Approaches to Scholarship and Teaching from Digital Humanities* by Dan Cohen and Joseph Scheinfeldt (Michigan UP).[^ln-up]
+- *Hacking the Academy: New Approaches to Scholarship and Teaching from Digital Humanities* by Dan Cohen and Joseph Scheinfeldt (Michigan UP, 2015).[^ln-up]

-The current, "second generation," wave of DH is beginning to absorb the impact of the research program and administrative reform proposed by the first into its constituent fields.
+The "second generation" wave of DH is beginning to absorb the impact of the research program and administrative reform proposed by the first into its constituent fields.
 I hold that such specification is not only necessary, but also that it reaches a much wider audience.
 The application of the Digital Humanities to specific questions in literary scholarship, as they manifest in pressing problems of collaborative authorship, digital storytelling, the quality of online deliberation, and in the politics of the archive and shared